Group1-Mech-482/Fruta-Pendulum-Group-1/README.md

    Figure 8: Voltage and Theta simulation output.
 </p>

-Final report can be found in the attachments sections.
+Final report can be found in the attachments section

 ### Appendix A: MATLAB Code
 Main MATLAB code for furuta pendulum containing the physical and simulation parameters.
 This code linearizes the physical motion of the furuta pendulum and creates pseudo linear system matrices.